Loading...

 Add Cinnamon

-Sprinkle a bit of cinnamon into your coffee or tea.
-It may help lower blood sugar levels and enhance flavor without added sugar.
+Sprinkle a little cinnamon into your coffee or tea.
+Cinnamon may help improve insulin sensitivity and lower blood sugar levels.

 healthspan-mbl